mixpanel/mixpanel-react-native/README.md

 ```

 # **eventElapsedTime()**
-Retrieves the time elapsed for the named event since timeEvent() was called.
+To retrieve the time elapsed for the named event since timeEvent() was called.

 ### **Example**
 ```